Best Midfielders in the Bundesliga (Jun 2026)

 Market Overview: Bundesliga Midfielders 2024-25

-Historical analysis showed 28 Midfielders (50%) increased in market value over the following 12 months based on age-curve trajectories, then-current performance trends, and playing time analysis.
-The Bundesliga market for Midfielders remained actively developing with emerging talent in the 2024-25 season.
+Historical analysis showed 22 Midfielders (43%) increased in market value over the following 12 months based on age-curve trajectories, then-current performance trends, and playing time analysis.
+The Bundesliga market for Midfielders remained highly competitive with significant transfer activity in the 2024-25 season.

 💡 Use the search bar below to find specific players, or apply filters to narrow results by club, age range, or market value.
 Click the chart icon next to any player to view their historical value trajectory and forecast.